jintonic/jintonic.github.io/teaching/_posts/2015-05-25-integrate-research-in-undergraduate-class.md

 second half, I might introduce new material from my research depending on the capabilities of my students shown in the first half of the semester.
-This also gave time for the students to get familiar with my teaching style and get trained step by step so that they were ready for something more challenge.
+This also gave time for the students to get familiar with my teaching style and get trained step by step so that they were ready for something more challenging.
 After the first half, I was convinced that they were ready for the challenge.

 To make sure that my research activities can be used as teaching materials, I